Skip to content Where Legends Are Made

 Hatcher was the inaugural director of the University of North Carolina at Charlotte’s School of Social Work, where she also established and led the School’s Race and Social Equity Academy.
 Prior to her leadership roles at UNCC, Hatcher founded the Center for African American Studies at the University of Texas at Arlington, the first one of its kind in north Texas.
 She also held faculty appointments at UT Arlington’s School of Social Work and Department of Criminology and Criminal Justice.
 Hatcher’s first tenured faculty position was at University of Georgia, along with the administrative role of BSW Program Director.

-Hatcher’s scholarship has focused on issues of race, class, and social policy implications for the Black community specifically, and the broader society generally.
+Hatcher’s scholarship has focused on issues of race, class, and social policy implications for marginalized communities specifically, and the broader society generally.
 She has also continued to emphasize developing health promotion strategies for disenfranchised populations in social justice venues.
 Hatcher’s research has been supported by the National Institutes of Health, the Health Resources and Services Administration, and the U.S. Department of Justice, among others.

 Hatcher currently serves on the board for the National Association of Deans and Directors of Schools of Social Work and previously chaired NADD’s Social Justice and Racial Violence Taskforce Committee.
 She is a Distinguished Fellow of the National Academies of Practice in Social Work.